skeeto/w64devkit/README.md

 ### License Crap

-When distributing binaries built using w64devkit, your .exe will almost certainly include parts of this distribution.
-For the GCC runtime, including OpenMP, you're covered by the [GCC Runtime Library Exception][gpl] so you do not need to worry about anything.
-However the Mingw-w64 runtime [has the usual software license crap][bs] and you might need to comply with various BSD-style licenses depending on the functionality used by your program: [MinGW-w64 runtime licensing][lic1] and [winpthreads license][lic2].
-Good luck!
+When distributing binaries built using w64devkit, your .exe will include parts of this distribution.
+For the GCC runtime, including OpenMP, you're covered by the [GCC Runtime Library Exception][gpl] so you do not need to worry about those.
+However the Mingw-w64 runtime [has the usual software license crap][bs] and you might need to comply with various BSD-style licenses depending on the functionality used by your program:
+[MinGW-w64 runtime licensing][lic1] and [winpthreads license][lic2].
+To
+make this easy, w64devkit includes the complete set of licenses in the file `COPYING.MinGW-w64-runtime.txt`, which should be distributed with your binaries.

 [bb]: https://frippery.org/busybox/